HeljaeRaeisaenen/tiralabra23/documentation/testing_document.md

 The Markov process depends on the trie, and if the trie works as intended, much of the validity of the Markov process is covered by that alone.

+The somewhat hard-coded quote control is also tested partially.

 ### Corpus processing tests
 The program depends on one ugly function to parse a .txt-file into a usable form.
 This function, in the read_file module, called `split_into_sentences` is also tested.
-Its testing is mostly concerned with whether the processed sentences of the corpus are start and end at their actual starts and ends, whether periods inside sentences do not break a sentence, and whether punctuation marks are noticed and considered as their own 'words' (tokens).
+Its testing is mostly concerned with whether the processed sentences of the corpus start and end at their actual starts and ends, whether periods inside sentences do not break a sentence, and whether punctuation marks are noticed and considered as their own 'words' (tokens).
+The feature that allows a directory's contents to be used as a corpus is also tested.

 ## End-to-end testing
 I run the program with numerous print statements and assess its output.
 The print statements lay out the execution of the Markov process, including the set of choices available at each step, and the structure of the trie in use, and with repetitions I can confirm whether the program is working as intended.
 With this kind of testing, I can reassure the text generation is not deterministic and can find bugs and unintended behaviour.